datahub-project/datahub/docs/rfc/active/000-internationalization.md

 ### Corner-case

+#### Front end test
+> There are tests in the frontend looking for the presence of text.
+I have deactivated them.
+> I am not sure how react-i18next will render in a test environment.
+>

 #### Back end text
 > Some text come from the back end.
 > - The back-end exceptions : we can handle then by adding a translate key to exceptions, and the front will
     > have to apply i18next on the the translate key to display it.
 > - The whole Analytics page : It is one of the majors problem...
 All text of the Analytics page is built,
     > almost word by word, by the gms...
 I am not sure what is the best way here...
 Maybe moving theses constructs
     > from the back to the front...

 #### Text size
 > Depending on the language, some text length may vary.
 This could be a problem on buttons or narrow panel for exemple